Magnesia Cupels & Magnesia Bullion Blocks

-The blick only happens If the bead is still liquid but below its melting point (surfusion) , and consists of nearly pure gold and silver.
+The blick only happens If the bead consists of nearly pure gold and silver, and if it is still liquid but below its melting point (surfusion) .
 In this case, when the bead continues to cool , it solidifies emitting a flash of light .
 This visual phenomena is the “blick” or “flash“.
 The reason for the “blick” is the evacuation of the latent heat of fusion , which raises the temperature considerably during a short moment.

 Spouting / spitting

-After cupellation, it is key to slowly cool the beads.
-Otherwise it will Sprout or spit because liquid silver dissolves greats amounts of oxygen, and violently releasies it when it solidifies again.
-When spitting occurs the assays needs to be rejected because loss of precious metals is almost certain.
+After cupellation, it is key to slowly cool the bead.
+Otherwise it will Sprout or spit because liquid silver dissolves greats amounts of oxygen, and violently releases it upon solidification.
+When spitting occurs, the assays needs to be rejected because loss of precious metals is almost certain.

 MAGNESIA CUPELS / BONE ASH CUPELS / CEMENT CUPELS

-The cupel is a shallow, porous perfectly smooth cup .
-There ares everal material of construction available:
+The fire assay cupel is a shallow, porous perfectly smooth cup .
+There are several material of construction available:

 – Bone-ash (absolete and very expensive)

 Good fire assay cupels do not crack when heated in furnaces and have enough mechanical strength to withstand handling with tongs.